 But, if you don’t need to block web crawlers, then don’t bother.
 Save your time and channel it towards something more important.

 A top-level domain occupies the highest position in the hierarchical domain name system.
 Most search users will recognize .com as a website extension, but may be confused when they find .biz or .guru.

 This is partly because when you type any keyword phrase into Google search, 98% of the search results are .com domain names.
 Let’s see:

-The only exception I know of is geo-targetable country domains.
-If I live in Canada but have a .com domain name, Google will assume that my audience is global and show my web pages in their search results to the global audience.
+The only exception that I know of is geo-targetable country domains.
+If I live in Canada, but have a .com domain name, Google will assume that my audience is global and show my web pages in their search results to the global audience.

 On the other hand, a Canadian site in the same industry with a .ca extension will show up primarily for search users from that country.